ABOUT

 Teaching Assistant

-CS3481 - Computer Systems; Gave talks on GDB, Valgrind, C & C++
+CS 3481 - Computer Systems: Gave talks on GDB, Valgrind, C & C++

-sections, and graded student homework assignments.
+sections, and reviewed/graded student programming assignments.

 Research Assistant

-Maths Department; Translating recent Maths papers into Python models
+Maths Department: Translating recent Maths papers into Python models

 of fun!

-(Unofficial) Private Tutor
+Private Tutor

 Operated an independent tutoring venture for collegiate-level